dtudk/pythonsupport-page/docs/learn-more/packages-and-environments/pip.rst

       # this will install numpy and scipy in compatible versions
       ... pip install numpy scipy

-      # this MAY install numpy and scipy in non-compatible versions
+      # this may install numpy and scipy in non-compatible versions
       ... pip install numpy
       ... pip install scipy